 Since it is an automated system, ECO Park is also dependent upon electricity; in the event of a power outage, the system will be frozen.
 However, ECO Park is equipped with ample safety measures, such as a sensor that detects human activity in the elevators, which will prevent movement.

-As technology advance around the globe, exciting innovations in elevator service in PA and beyond will continue to rise to new heights.
+As technology advance around the globe, exciting innovations in elevator service in PA will continue to rise to new heights.